PhilJd/contiguous_pytorch_params/README.md

    invalidation.
-2. The operation executed on `parameters.contiguous()` must not rely on shape information or statistics of the parameter as these would be computed on the full buffer instead of each of the original paremters.
+2. The operation executed on `parameters.contiguous()` must not rely on shape information or statistics of the parameter as these would be computed on the full buffer instead of each of the original parameters.
 For such operations, keep using `parameters.original()`.